FluxML/Flux.jl/docs/src/ecosystem.md

 - [ProgressMeter.jl](https://github.com/timholy/ProgressMeter.jl) progress meters for long-running computations.
 - [TensorBoardLogger.jl](https://github.com/PhilipVinc/TensorBoardLogger.jl) easy peasy logging to [tensorboard](https://www.tensorflow.org/tensorboard) in Julia
 - [ArgParse.jl](https://github.com/carlobaldassi/ArgParse.jl) is a package for parsing command-line arguments to Julia programs.
+- [Parameters.jl](https://github.com/mauro3/Parameters.jl) types with default field values, keyword constructors and (un-)pack macros.
 - [BSON.jl](https://github.com/JuliaIO/BSON.jl) is a package for working with the Binary JSON serialisation format.
 - [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) in-memory tabular data in Julia.
 - [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl) is a scientific project assistant software.

 This tight integration among Julia packages is shown in some of the examples in the [model-zoo](https://github.com/FluxML/model-zoo) repository.

+---

+## Alternatives to Flux

+Julia has several other libraries for making neural networks.

+* [SimpleChains.jl](https://github.com/PumasAI/SimpleChains.jl) is focused on making small, simple, CPU-based, neural networks fast.
+Uses [LoopVectorization.jl](https://github.com/JuliaSIMD/LoopVectorization.jl).
+(Was `FastChain` in DiffEqFlux.jl)

+* [Knet.jl](https://github.com/denizyuret/Knet.jl) is a neural network library built around [AutoGrad.jl](https://github.com/denizyuret/AutoGrad.jl).

+* [Lux.jl](https://github.com/avik-pal/Lux.jl) (earlier ExplicitFluxLayers.jl) shares much of the design, use-case, and NNlib.jl / Optimisers.jl back-end of Flux.
+But instead of encapsulating all parameters within the model structure, it separates this into 3 components: a model, a tree of parameters, and a tree of model states.

+!!! compat "Explicit or explicit?"
+    Flux's [training docs](@ref man-training) talk about changes from Zygote's implicit to explicit gradients, dictionary-like to tree-like structures.
+    (See also [Zygote's description](https://fluxml.ai/Zygote.jl/dev/#Explicit-and-Implicit-Parameters-1) of these.)
+    Lux also uses Zygote, but uses the word "explicit" to mean something unrelated, namely storing the tree of parameters (and of state) separately from the model.